-In order to elevate the level of water on the upstream side and to allow the extra water to flow over its whole length to the downstream side, a concrete or masonry construction over a river (or stream) is known as a "WEIR."
-The rate of water flow in rivers and streams can also be determined using weirs.
-Sharp-crested, broad-casted, and ogee shaped "WEIRS" are some of the more popular shapes.
-A centrifugal pump in the device draws water from the sump tank and pumps it into a narrow flow channel.
-The weir is installed at the channel's end.
-The weirs can all be used interchangeably.
-The collector receives the water that flows over the weir.
-For flow measurement, water arriving from the collector can either be sent to the sump or the measuring tank.
+A "WEIR" is a structure built over a river or stream, often made of concrete or masonry, designed to raise the water level on the upstream side and allow the excess water to flow over its entire length to the downstream side.
+Weirs are commonly used to measure the rate of water flow in rivers and streams.
+Some of the most common types of weirs are sharp-crested, broad-crested, and ogee-shaped.
+In this setup, a centrifugal pump pulls water from the sump tank and pumps it into a narrow flow channel where the weir is installed at the end.
+The different types of weirs can be used interchangeably.
+The water that flows over the weir is collected and can either be directed to the sump or a measuring tank for flow measurement.

-To determine the value of the discharge coefficient for both notches.
+Determine the discharge coefficient for both types of notches.

 Specifications